Why Keiko?

 About Keiko Experiential Therapy, LLC

-At Keiko Experiential Therapy, I am passionate about integrating experiential practices such as play, expressive arts, and nature-based interventions into my therapeutic practice.
-I use an eclectic approach, integrating aspect of client-centered, experiential, and synergetic play therapy work with littles and pull from Rogerian, CBT, DBT, and Feminist Theory in my work with older clients.
+At Keiko Experiential Therapy, I am passionate about integrating experiential practices such as play, expressive arts, and animal assisted interventions into my therapeutic practice.
+I use an eclectic approach, integrating aspects of client-centered, experiential, and synergetic play therapy work with littles and pull from Rogerian, CBT, DBT, and Feminist Theory in my work with older clients.

 I believe in the power of joy, play, and connecting beyond just words in healing journeys and aim to tailor therapeutic experiences to those I am serving.